 Following initial FAC-COR Level I or II certification by the Department of Commerce the training identified above will be assigned to the applicant automatically in FAI's system.
-Completion of all assigned learning is required within the next common continuous learning period following the period in which certification was obtained or prior to applying for the next FAC-COR level, whichever occurs first.
-Bureau Procurement Officials are responsible for ensuring that the learning assignments are completed or make a risk-based decision on why they are not required for an individual Contracting Officer Representative.
+Completion of all

 2.5 Continuous Learning

 To maintain FAC-COR certification, Contracting Officer Representatives are required to earn the following CLPs of skills currency training for every two-year common continuous learning period.
 See learning assignment requirements for the continuous learning period following initial Level I certification.